isubero/wp-subero-modal/README.md

 <img src="demo/example-3.png" style="display: block; margin: auto" />

 ## A word on callbacks
 Buttons callbacks are a very helpful feature of this modal, you can define any JavaScript function to be executed when the user clicks on the confirm/cancel buttons.
-I've used it for applying a WooCommerce coupon via Ajax, recolecting votes on simple pulls, redirecting users to promo landing pages, basically anything you can think of.
+I've used it for applying a WooCommerce coupon via Ajax, recolecting votes on simple polls, redirecting users to promo landing pages, basically anything you can think of.

 ## Thanks for your feedback